 The Brain of a SME

 Working with a SME is unique, because by definition, this individual is an expert and most likely, you are a novice.
 (See The Expert’s Brain for more on expert-novice differences.)
-Not only are you dependent on the SME for basic knowledge, the two of you may have conflicting ideas on how a course should be designed and what it should include.
+Not only are you dependent on the SME for basic knowledge, the two of you may have conflicting ideas on how a learning experience should be designed and what it should include.

 In order to get your working relationship off to a good start, you’ll need to plan and prepare for your first SME interview.
 You can organize your initial interview with the subject matter expert into three phases: Preparation, Interview and Follow-up.
 Below are guidelines for each phase.
 Feel free to add your personal guidelines in the Comments section below.
-And at the end of this article is a SME Content Collection Form you can download.

 At all costs, don’t walk into a meeting with a SME knowing nothing about the subject.
 Your questions will be more intelligent and you’ll be better able to drill down if you are a little knowledgeable about the content.
 Guidelines for Preparation: